MrQuarters1/VECTR-Modules/storagepool.md

 ```
 Do you see any shared directories?
 (Yes/No)

-### Reflection Question
+### Reflection Questions
 - What does the list of exported directories tell you about available storage?
+- Why is it important to know what resources are shared before mounting?

 ## Step 3: Create a Mount Point
 You need a directory to attach the network storage.